Hello there,

 My name is Chris.
 I’m a Licensed Clinical Social Worker and an Assistant Professor at the University of Georgia’s School of Social Work.

 Thanks for coming here!
-At the moment this isn’t much of a website, but I wanted to lock down the URL.
-And so here we are.
 If you are a future or current student trying to figure out who I am: hello!
 This is me.
 I’m a nice person.
 If you are an old friend googling me to see where I am: hello!
 Here I am.
 I’m alive!
 Ok, more on me below:

-I’m always open for a conversation.
+II’m always open for a conversation.
 Below you’ll find my work email.
-There is also a copy of my latest CV down there, and I update it periodically.
-If there are any typos in this document, please let me know!
+There is also a copy of my latest CV down there, which will be more updated than my official UGA website (link)

 Email me: cweatherly@uga.edu